Travel Insurance's Frequently Asked Questions

 What destinations do you provide cover for?

 Our travel insurance offers cover for trips globally: from Europe to America, Africa to Asia.
-If you're not entirely sure where your holiday falls under, then this is easily found out by simply by entering the name of the country into the travelling to box, or selecting either European or Worldwide regions.
+If you're not entirely sure where your holiday falls under, then this is easily found out by simply entering the name of the country into the travelling to box, or selecting either European or Worldwide regions.

 Which region do I need to choose?